PPKFS/yaifl/lit/worldmodel/typefamilies.md

 Chances are that most of those are going to be `()` - you don't want extra directions, or you don't define a special kind of door - but it's a huge pain to write out multiple times for each function signature.

-I tried to extract out the parametric types into their own cluster, and then work in an `mtl`-style way of component instances and typeclasses:
+We could work in an `mtl`-style way of component instances and typeclasses:

 ```haskell
 data MonolithicWorld s = MonolithicWorld